aleeamini/Flareon7-2020/4/README.md

 # 4-report
-##First Section:
+## First Section:
 This is a VisualBasic Macro that sored in a excel file.
-When opening the vbs script in VisaulBasic, I saw it has a form(F) which stores two long strings value in a textbox and a label object.
+When opening the vbs script in VisaulBasic, I see it has a form(F) which stores two long strings value in a textbox and a label object.
-Also the script has a ```Sheet1``` file that in it is whole the code of the malware.
+Also the script has a ```Sheet1``` file that in it, is the code of the malware.
 The start function is ```Sheet1.folderol```. this function is the main function and at the first uses ```Split()``` to split the ```F.L```(Label of the main Form), and save in
 ```onzo``` array and after that sends this array to ```rigmarole()```.
 I decided to run the script and debug it.
 But there is some problems that cause script doesn't run.